 The Importance of Remembrance and Bearing Witness

 Night is ultimately a call to remembrance, urging readers to never forget the horrors of the Holocaust and to learn from the past.
 Elie Wiesel believed that bearing witness to the atrocities he experienced was a moral imperative, a way to honor the victims and prevent such tragedies from happening again.
-These quotes emphasize the importance of memory and the dangers of indifference.
+These quotes highlight the importance of memory and the dangers of indifference.

 -